-We have reinsurance agreements under which we have ceded business to related parties in the U.S. and Bermuda
+We have reinsurance agreements under which we have ceded business to related parties in the U.S. and Bermuda.

 We have a coinsurance with funds withheld reinsurance agreement under which we ceded certain of our universal life policies to Sun Life Financial (U.S.) Reinsurance Company ("SLFRC"), a subsidiary of SLF Inc. Under this agreement, we hold and manage assets on a funds withheld basis in a segregated asset portfolio for the benefit of SLFRC.
-SLFRC holds additional assets required for statutory purposes in a trust.